kdn5436/CMMC-Compliance-Project/doc/ansible-setup.md

 ```
 - From openstack, download \<project-name\>-openrc.sh and clouds.yml (API Access $\rightarrow$ Download OpenStack RC File)
   - Save this to /etc/openstack/clouds.yml or ~/.config/openstack/clouds.yml
+  - Edit the clouds.yml file to include your password

 - In a terminal run:
 ```